startupengine/startupengine/readme.md

 # Support

 Questions/comments?
-Chime in on the official support chat at [support.startupengine.io](http://support.startupengine.io/)
+Chime in on [the official support chat](https://support.startupengine.io/).

 Found a bug?
 Submit an issue here on Github.